 Taking part in the water ceremony at Pura Mengening

 Having spoken to my guide, he suggested we try a different temple nearby, which is less well known and therefore less crowded.
 I was more than happy to agree, and it really paid off.
-We headed to Pura Mengening, which has two beautiful pools to take part in the ceremony.
+We headed to Pura Mengening, which has two beautiful pools, to take part in the ceremony.
+While there is limited historical evidence available, this temple was built in the 11th century, ‘rediscovered’ in the 1920s.

 I was so glad that we went to Pura Mengening.
 There were very few other tourists there, and I was in the pools on my own.
 If you are keen to take part in the ceremony, rather than just viewing the temple, I would highly recommend talking to your guide about alternatives to Tirta Empul.